Parcyval-Studios/.github/README.md

 <img src="https://uptime.betterstack.com/status-badges/v1/monitor/q0sp.svg" href="https://uptime.betterstack.com/?utm_source=status_badge">

-> 🛠️ 'cause of an Datacenter-transfer Parcyvalstudios.com is from 1230(EU-Time/BER) until 0200(EU-Time/BER) mighty off
+>🛠️ 'cause of an Datacenter-transfer Parcyvalstudios.com is from 1230(EU-Time/BER) up to the 18.07.
+0200(EU-Time/BER) mighty off
 We will workin' to stay online between the changes.

 > ✉️ Mails from @parcyvalstudios.com might be lost current the Transfer-time.
 Choose an another method between this.